 Penguin Random House

-Anne Helen Petersen, author of the acclaimed books Can't Even: How Millennials Became the Burnout Generation and forthcoming Out of Office
+Anne Helen Petersen is the writer of the newsletter Culture Study and the author of three previous books, including the acclaimed Can’t Even: How Millennials Became the Burnout Generation.

-AI is being used to evolve talent acquisition and talent management to support the future of work, while also helping organizations operate in a very competitive and challenging talent environment.
-Organizations are exploring the use of automation, personalization, talent adjacencies, and dynamic skills to support improved experiences, diversity outreach, and organizational agility.
+A.I. is being used to evolve talent acquisition and talent management to support the future of work, while also helping organizations operate in a very competitive talent environment.
+Organizations are exploring the use of automation, personalization and dynamic skills to support improved experiences, diversity outreach, and organizational agility.

-Join this session to gain a unique perspective from an experienced talent leader and former leading HR analyst, Jason Cerrato.
-You'll learn about the capabilities and use cases for AI in HR, evolving talent practices today, and how forward-looking organizations are adopting talent intelligence to address the challenges they are facing.
+Join this session to gain a unique perspective from an experienced talent leader Jason Cerrato.
+You'll learn about the capabilities and use cases for AI in HR and how forward-looking organizations are adopting talent intelligence to address the challenges they are facing.

 The wake-up call of the Great Resignation inspired employers to be more curious and empathetic about what workers need and want from them.
 What were the biggest lessons they learned about what ties workers to their companies?
 What are the best innovations born of the competition to hire and retain workers in a hotly competitive labor market, from benefits to career development?